 Ferrites for cable radiation

-You probably already own a product that has ferrites in it or on the cables, as they are a common feature on many products.
+You probably already own a product that has ferrites in it or on the cables, as they are a common feature of many products.
 Ferrites are a passive component that has ferrimagnetic properties which are manufactured using a ceramic compound consisting of a mixed oxide of iron and small quantities of other materials such as nickel.
 How they are manufactured and the process used plays a critical role in the performance, so not ferrites are the same.
 Typically they come in the form of surface mount, solid core and split cores (snap-on cores).
 These variations allow forms allow different uses at different product design stages.
 Ferrites do not conduct electricity and have a high electrical resistance, with a high magnetic permeability.

-Ferrite beads are used as inductors resulting in an impedance and work by forming a low-pass filter that filters high frequency electromagnetic interference (noise).
-The energy is either reflected back through the cable to the source, or dissipated as low level heat (usually not noticeable amount of heat).
+Ferrite beads are used as inductors resulting in an impedance and work by forming a low-pass filter that filters high-frequency electromagnetic interference (noise).
+The energy is either reflected back through the cable to the source or dissipated as low-level heat (usually not a noticeable amount of heat).